 English at North Wootton Academy

-- Can structure and organise their writing to suit the genre they are writing and include a variety of sentence structures;
+Can structure and organise their writing to suit the purpose for which they are writing and include a variety of sentence structures;

-This is completed within a daily lesson within most classes with a genre the focus of two to three weeks of study.
+This is completed within a daily lesson (for most classes) with a writing purpose being the focus of at least three weeks of study.
 The starting point for most units will be a model text in which pupils can identify the key structures that may be used within a particular piece.
 Key writing techniques are then explored to ensure pupils develop a strong understanding of these in isolation before creating an extended piece of writing that aims to include these.
-Wherever possible, the key text focus links directly with the general topic or key reader of that term in order to provide context for writing and wider opportunities to write across the curriculum.
-In addition, grammar and spellings are taught discretely that link directly with the home learning for that week.
+Wherever possible, the writing purpose links directly with a general topic or key reader of that term in order to provide context for writing and wider opportunities to write across the curriculum.
+In addition, grammar and spellings are taught discretely, linking directly with the home learning for that week.

 In addition, spelling and grammar is tracked termly through weekly and termly testing and used to correlate judgements with the data validation process.
 Termly whole school moderation is also completed with inter-school moderation taking place at least one a year to ensure the validity of our judgements.